magnusbaeck/logstash-filter-verifier/README.md

 * `expected`: An array of JSON objects with the events to be expected.
 They will be compared to the actual events produced by the Logstash process.
+* `ignore`: An array with the names of the fields that should be removed from the events that Logstash emit.
+This is for example useful for dynamically generated fields whose contents can't be predicted and hardwired into the test case file.
 * `input`: An array with the lines of input (each line being a string) that should be fed to the Logstash process.
 * `type`: A string value with the contents of the "type" field of the